Hilbert transform, spectral filters and option pricing: Introduction

+When working in the Fourier domain, the use of numerical solutions means that one must manage issues arising from the approximation of an integral over an infinite domain with a finite sum.
+As long as the truncation limits in the log-price domain are selected judiciously, the main issue to contend with is the so-called Gibbs phenomenon \citep{wilbraham1848certain,gibbs1898fourier,gibbs1899fourier}.
 There have been many papers exploring possible solutions to the Gibbs phenomenon in a general setting, notably by \cite{hewitt1979gibbs}, \cite{vandeven1991family}, \cite{gottlieb1997gibbs}, \cite{tadmor2005adaptive} and \cite{tadmor2007filters}.
 More recently \cite{ruijter2015application} explored the use of spectral filtering techniques to solve the problem of slow polynomial error convergence seen when the COS method is used with non-smooth probability distributions.

 The application investigated in this paper is the improvement of methods based on the fast Hilbert transform for the pricing of discretely monitored barrier options with L\'evy processes.
-Recent papers have described significant progress in the valuation of these types of financial contracts. \cite{Feng2008} devised a method which gives exponential convergence for many L\'evy processes but is limited to polynomial convergence for the variance gamma (VG) processes; this method has a computational time which increases linearly with the number of dates $N$. \cite{fusai2015} used the Spitzer identities to devise a method whose computation time is independent of $N$ and which achieves exponential convergence for single-barrier and lookback options, again with the exception of the VG process, but which is limited to polynomial convergence for double-barrier options.
+Recent papers have described significant progress in the valuation of these types of financial contracts. \cite{Feng2008} devised a method using the sinc-based Hilbert transform by \cite{Stenger1993,Stenger2011} whose convergence is exponential for many L\'evy processes but only polynomial for the variance gamma (VG) process; this method has a computational time which increases linearly with the number of monitoring dates $N$. \cite{fusai2015} used the Spitzer identities to devise a method whose computation time is independent of $N$ and which achieves exponential convergence for single-barrier and lookback options, again with the exception of the VG process, but which is limited to polynomial convergence for double-barrier options.

-This paper explains the origin of the error performance and presents modified versions of the Fusai, Germano and Marazzina (FGM) and Feng and Linetsky (FL) methods with improved convergence.
-In order to do this we make use of, and extend, the investigation into the error performance of the discrete Hilbert transform by \cite{Stenger1993,Stenger2011} and \cite{Feng2008}.
-We show that the error performance is related to both the shape of the characteristic function of the underlying process and to the Gibbs phenomenon.
-Finally, by making use of the filtering techniques suggested by \cite{gottlieb1997gibbs} and \cite{mckechan2010tapering} we are able to achieve improved convergence.
-The methods we compare are FGM, filtered FGM (FGM-F), Feng and Linetsky (FL) and filtered Feng and Linetsky (FL-F).
-They are compared for single and double-barrier options for the Kou, normal inverse Gaussian (NIG) and VG processes.